• Skip to main content

 • Thread 4 to 5 pieces of lamb through the skewers.
 You can add more or less pieces of lamb depending on how big your diced lamb is.
 Leave a small gap between each piece of meat.

-The cooking times below will vary depending on your oven or grill and how well or rare you like your meat.
+• Time to cook the kebabs.
+The cooking time will vary depending on your oven or grill, and how well or rare you like your meat.
+I've left a guide below.

 Cooked On The Grill (Barbeque):